 *This is not a full list of symptoms.

 Seek immediate medical attention if you are experiencing difficulty breathing or shortness of breath, persistent chest pain or pressure, new confusion or inability to arouse, and/or bluish lips or face.

 People who are at risk of developing severe illness include older adults, individuals with chronic, underlying medical conditions, such as heart disease, diabetes, and lung disease, individuals with HIV and other autoimmune diseases, and other immunocompromised people.
 If you are at higher risk for serious illness from COVID-19, take everyday precautions and stay home as much as possible.

 How can I keep myself and others safe?

-To avoid getting sick and to protect those at high risk for severe illness, it is critical that you: wash your hands with soap and warm water for at least 20 seconds often, avoid touching your face, practice social distancing and avoid travel, disinfect surfaces regularly, and wear a facemask if you are ill.
+To avoid getting sick and to protect those at high risk for severe illness, it is critical that you: wash your hands with soap and warm water for at least 20 seconds often, avoid touching your face, practice physical distancing, avoid travel, disinfect surfaces regularly, and always wear a facemask.

 Source: CDC (2020)

 Resources for DMV residents during the novel coronavirus (COVID-19) outbreak

 From food to mental health, to school, and testing, help is available.